Learning Zone 5.5

 Creative Arts

-Book a practical CBC Textile & Fashion learning experience.
+Book a practical CBC textile learning experience.
 All activities are supervised, age-appropriate, and aligned with Kenya's CBC Home Science competency framework.

 Book a School Visit 0726 325 555